Removals:

 C sinks

-With the new "Global Construction C-Sink" standard, OPENLY as C-Sink Manager can issue CO2 certificates for biogenic building materials used.
-Worldwide.
-From January 2025.
+With the "Global Construction C-Sink Standard", OPENLY as C-Sink Manager issues CO2 certificates for biogenic building materials used.

 The